Ways and means

 Attending, participating, hosting...

-In 2018, we've been involved in almost 40 events.
-This includes those where we have simply attended as part of building our own knowledge and ideas pipeline.
-We present at numerous events on different subjects related to our projects or programme.
+To date we've been involved in almost 60 events.
+This includes those where we have attended as part of building our own knowledge and ideas pipeline.
+We present at numerous events on different subjects related to our projects or broader programme.
 We also host workshops and seminars both at large conferences organised by others, or as events we have organised with our collaborators.

 Resilience Shift round-tables